Anerkiki/pokemon-island-resort/README.md

 | :---: | :---: |
 | ![Home Page Summary](assets/images/readme/testing/wave/home-page-summary.png) | ![Home Page Details](assets/images/readme/testing/wave/home-page-details.png) |

 The Alerts above are due to the links to the Suites page at the bottom of the Activity text bubbles, as the link is on the word "here", which the testing tool isn't sure if will be clear to users.
-However, I believe this is clear enough as is clearly specified in the words before the link.
+However, I believe this is clear enough as it is clearly specified in the words before the link.

 The other Alerts were due to the links being to the same place at the bottom of each text box, which was also intentional and doesn't cause a problem.